What is Design to Cost?

 In general cases, around 70% of the product cost is determined and committed to during the design and development stage of a product’s lifecycle.
 This means that it is critical to understand every feature and element that is being designed from a manufacturing and production cost standpoint.

-What is the optimal design to cost?
+What is the optimal DTC?

 Creating a design that has the right balance when it comes to features and functionality is ultimately what a new product should aim for.
 Creating a minimal viable product (MVP) or a product that has been over-engineered both miss the mark from an optimization point of view.
 The MVP may put the organization on the back foot from a marketing point of view and the over-engineered product will have excessive material cost and additional processing costs.